olavim/objection-cursor/README.md

 **Notes:**

 - `pageInfo.total` requires an additional query.
-- `pageInfo.remaining` requires two additional queries.
-If `pageInfo.total` is true, only one additional query is needed.
+- `pageInfo.remaining` requires and additional query.
-- `pageInfo.hasNext` requires the same queries as `pageInfo.remaining`.
+- `pageInfo.hasNext` requires the same queries as `pageInfo.total` and `pageInfo.remaining`.
-- `pageInfo.hasPrevious` requires the same queries as `pageInfo.remaining`.
+- `pageInfo.hasPrevious` requires the same queries as `pageInfo.total` and `pageInfo.remaining`.